Plane carrying Cardiff City's Sala goes missing over English Channel

-PARIS (Reuters) - Cardiff City soccer player Emiliano Sala was on board a light aircraft that lost radar contact over the English channel late on Monday, French police sources said.
+PARIS (Reuters) - Newly signed Cardiff City soccer player Emiliano Sala was on board a light aircraft that went missing over the English Channel late on Monday, French police sources said.

-British and French coastguards scoured the seas off Guernsey on Tuesday for the single-engine plane after it went missing on its way from Nantes in western France to the Welsh city of Cardiff.
+British and French coastguards scoured the seas off the island of Guernsey on Tuesday for the single-engine plane after it lost radar contact on its way from Nantes in western France to the Welsh capital.

 Local coastguards were alerted by air traffic control at 20:23 GMT that an aircraft with two people on board had gone missing.
 Lifeboats and helicopters were sent out but the search was suspended four hours later as weather conditions worsened.